 Things are much better these days as other private collectors are beginning to showcase their collections and broadcast companies are beginning to show the films again.
 These classic films are going through a much needed revival.
 No DVD company has stepped in to make films available.
 This is mainly due to the fact that film supply has moved on to the internet and film streaming has fast become the new accepted format.
 A number sites are offering streamed films of varying degree of quality.

 Why the name 'Apex Classic Cinema'?

-did the transfers had a genuine love of cinema and took great care and pride in the quality of transfers.
+It was these Cinema prints which were transferred to video masters and distributed.
+Much of the cine transfer process was carried out by UK companies.
+The people who did the transfers had a genuine love of cinema and took great care and pride in the quality of transfers.

 Cinema is the key to Pakistani Film Revival.